cap-js/docs/guides/using-services.md

 | `--as cds`         | The import creates a CDS file (for example _API_BUSINESS_PARTNER.cds_) instead of a CSN file.                                                                                                                     |

-This adds the API in CSN format to the _srv/external_ folder and also copies the EDMX file into that folder.
-Additionally, for **Node.js** it adds the API as an external OData service to your _package.json_.
+This adds the API in CSN format to the _srv/external_ folder and also copies the input file into that folder.
+Additionally, for **Node.js** it adds the API as an external service to your _package.json_.
 You use this declaration later to connect to the remote service [using a destination](#use-destinations-with-node-js).

 ```json
 "cds": {